seb3773/q4osXpack/README.md

 cd Q4OSseb/

 Make the scripts executables:
-sudo chmod +x *.sh
+sudo chmod +x *

+And then launch the main menu:
+./qmenu

-And then launch the script you want, for example Qtheme:
+You can launch directly the script you want too, for example Qtheme:
 ./qtheme.sh

-Parameters for all apps:  -h   (display a little description of the script)
+Parameters for all scripts:  -h  (display a little description of the script)

 Parameters for Qtheme:
                              -L  (light theme, default if nothing specified) -d  (dark theme)

 Parameters for Qapps:
                              -a  (install everything whithout asking)